-Every year, when the river’s water temperature reaches the ideal spawning temperature of about 55 degrees – typically sometime between mid-April and early May – Kilbourn Dam employees help position large 900-gallon water tanks on the dam platform and assist the WDNR’s multi-day, egg-gathering effort.
+Since 1997, as part of the state’s lake sturgeon restoration effort – and to increase their survival rate – the Wisconsin Department of Natural Resources (WDNR) started collecting the sturgeons’ eggs below Alliant Energy’s Kilbourn Dam in Wisconsin Dells.
+Every year, when the river’s water temperature reaches the ideal spawning temperature of about 55 degrees – typically sometime between mid-April and early May – Kilbourn Dam employees help position large 900-gallon water tanks on the dam platform, which remain in place for several days.

 Watch a WDNR video on the egg collection process.